alexliap/car_market_app/README.md

 ### Recomendation

-For the recommendation feature we used
+For the recommendation feature we used the unsupervised clustering algorithm [HDBSCAN](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.HDBSCAN.html), which can also handle missing data.

 ## Technical Details